getkyo/kyo/README.md

 The `defer` method in Kyo mirrors Scala's `for`-comprehensions in providing a constrained yet expressive syntax.
 In `defer`, features like nested `defer` blocks, `var` declarations, `return` statements, `lazy val`, `lambda` and `def` with `await`, `try`/`catch` blocks, methods and constructors accepting by-name parameters, `throw` expressions, as well as `class`, `for`-comprehension, `trait`, and `object`s are disallowed.
 This design allows clear virtualization of control flow, eliminating potential ambiguities or unexpected results.

-In Scala 2, `kyo-direct` draws its macro implementation inspiration from [Monadless](https://github.com/monadless/monadless).
-For Scala 3, `kyo-direct` is constructed as a wrapper around [dotty-cps-async](https://github.com/rssh/dotty-cps-async).
+The `kyo-direct` module is constructed as a wrapper around [dotty-cps-async](https://github.com/rssh/dotty-cps-async).

 > Note: `defer` is currently the only macro in Kyo.
 All other features use regular language constructs.